ibrahimsalah1/AppStore/README.md

 # AppStore
-Using public API for Apple iTuens to create a Demo like AppStore
+Using public API for Apple iTunes to create a Demo like AppStore

 # Built using: